The-Augmented-Recruiter-Project/the-augmented-recruiter-project/docs/foundations/recruiting-basics.md

 ---

-## The three irreducible elements of recruiting
+## The four irreducible elements of recruiting

-At its most fundamental level, recruiting consists of three elements.
+At its most fundamental level, recruiting consists of four elements.

 If any one of these fails, hiring fails.